cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 **Specific Disclaimers**: _WITHOUT LIMITING THE FOREGOING, COW DAO DOES NOT WARRANT THAT THE SOFTWARE:_

-- Will meet your specific requirements or expectations.
+- Will meet your specific requirements or expectations;

-- Will be uninterrupted, error-free, or completely secure.
+- Will be uninterrupted, error-free, or completely secure;

-- Will be compatible with all systems or devices.
+- Will be compatible with all systems or devices;

-- Will be accurate, complete, reliable, current, or virus-free.
+- Will be accurate, complete, reliable, current, or virus-free;

 ## User Responsibilities and Prohibited Actions